 NFTs May Be Central to the Emerging ‘Internet of Value,’ Say Experts at Pulver VON3

-Bringing back transaction costs for messages or phone calls may be a way to deter spam messages
+Bringing back transaction costs for messages or phone calls may be a way to deter spam messages.

 February 3, 2022 – The explosion of interest in non-fungible tokens — digital assets of unique internet content — is a result of, and an important player in, the next phase of the evolution of the internet, according to technology experts.